A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Zoning laws are where things can get really specific, and they often vary from one town to the next.
 It’s not uncommon for local rules to change drastically even within the same county.
 As some Missouri residents have noted, “one town might have very strict rules (like only allowing cats and dogs), while other parts of the county are much more open to different animals.”
 This is why you can’t assume the rules in a neighboring town apply to you.
 You’ll need to look up the specific zoning ordinances for your address to find out what types of animals are permitted and if there are any special conditions.

-When to Get a Special Permit for More Animals
+When to Get a Permit for Additional Animals

 What if you want to keep more animals than the local ordinance allows?
 In some cases, you may be able to apply for a special permit.
 For instance, one city’s code states that if you want to keep more than eight small farm animals, you need a special permit from the Health Commissioner.
 This often comes with other requirements, such as owning a certain amount of land—in this case, at least 20,000 square feet.
 If you’re planning to expand, look into the permit process early.
 It usually involves an application, a potential inspection, and a fee, so it’s best to factor that into your plans.